-- h.
-Assistance to AFSCME affiliates are individually analyzed and allocated on the basis of their chargeable content. - i.
-Contributions and participations are individually analyzed and allocated on the basis of their chargeable content. - j.
-Affiliation payments to other labor organizations are treated as nonchargeable expenses in this revised calculation. - k.
+- k.
 The expenses of the Executive Board and the Judicial Panel are determined to be fully chargeable. - 1.
 AFSCME sponsors the AFSCME Group Health and Welfare Plan ("the Health and Welfare Plan"), which offers post retirement benefits for retired participants who have met certain eligibility requirements.
 The accrued postretirement benefit cost equals the present value of the accumulated postretirement benefit and is determined with the assistance of AFSCME's consulting actuary.
-During the year ended December 31, 2019, AFSCME experienced an increase in the accrued postretirement benefit cost liability of \$5,370,000.
-This amount is separately shown on the revised consolidated statement of expenses and allocation between chargeable and nonchargeable expenses, and it is allocated between chargeable and nonchargeable in the same proportion as the total chargeable expenses and nonchargeable expenses of the programmatic departments.
+During the year ended December 31, 2022, AFSCME experienced a decrease in the accrued postretirement benefit cost liability of \$21,542,000.
+This amount is separately shown on the revised consolidated statement of expenses and allocation between chargeable expenses and nonchargeable expenses, and it is allocated between chargeable and nonchargeable in the same proportion as the total chargeable expenses and nonchargeable expenses of the programmatic departments.

-NOTE 5: RISKS AND UNCERTAINTIES
+NOTE 5: CONTINGENCIES